 Dr. Hecht states "[t]here were limits to using rational design techniques in the 2011-timeframe."
-Id. ¶ 50 (citing Ex.
+Ex.
+1003 ¶ 50 (citing Ex.
 1018, 378; Ex.
 1059, 1225-1226).
-"The complexity of the structure/function relationship in enzymes has proven to be the factor limiting the general application of rational design."
-Id. at n.16 (citing Ex.
+For example, Dr. Hecht quotes the Chica reference, which states that "[t]he complexity of the structure/function relationship in enzymes has proven to be the factor limiting the general application of rational design."
+Id. ¶ 50 n.16 (quoting Ex.
 1018, 378).
-Dr. Hecht states regarding another approach to protein modification, termed directed evolution, that the "challenge with directed evolution is scale.
+Regarding another approach to protein modification called "directed evolution," Dr. Hecht explains that the "challenge with directed evolution is scale.
 One has to identify the successful mutant out of an immense number of possibilities, which presents different kinds of challenges."
 Id. ¶ 52 (internal footnote omitted).
 Dr. Hecht states "changing many amino acids simultaneously risks disrupting the pattern necessary to induce formation of the original secondary structure . . . and [can] be highly destabilizing to the overall protein structure."
 Id. ¶ 55 (citing Ex.
 1046, 2034; Ex.
 1047, 6349, 6352).
-Dr. Hecht states that in a smaller, ten amino acid substitution situation, "[t]here are approximately 6 x 1012 different scenarios of 10 substitutions."
+Dr. Hecht states that in a smaller, ten amino acid substitution situation, "[t]here are approximately 6 x 1012 different scenarios of 10 substitutions . . . (i.e., 10 positions, with 19 different [alternative]amino acids, or 1910)."
 Id. ¶ 58.

 On the current record, we find the evidence shows that simply making and expressing modified PH20 polypeptides was well within the state of the prior art.
-However, the evidence of record also demonstrates that the prior art was aware that mutations, whether conservative or non-conservative, may impact protein function and physical shape.
+However, the evidence of record also demonstrates that one of ordinary skill in the art would have understood that mutations, whether conservative or non-conservative, may impact protein function and physical shape in unpredictable ways.
 See, e.g., Ex.
-1003 ¶¶ 92, 97, 113, 140-142.
-The evidence of record demonstrates that identifying which of the 1059 and 10112 members of the PH20 polypeptide genus would either retain functional hyaluronidase activity or contraceptive activity was not established as known in the prior art.
+1003 ¶¶ 54-55, 61, 93-100.
+The evidence currently of record demonstrates that identifying which of the 1059 to 10112 members of the PH20 polypeptide genus would retain functional hyaluronidase activity or contraceptive activity was difficult and not well-established in the prior art.
+See, e.g., id. ¶¶ 50-53, 182-195.